 That’s a metaphor about heartbreak making you a better writer.

 But this wasn’t about a girl, or a story, or that summer I lived in my cousin’s haunted basement, scraping spiders off the cool underside of my pillow.
 No, this was about a blog.
 A collection of thoughts from a guy with a simplicity complex.
 A mystery, wrapped in an enigma, wrapped in one of those things a spring roll comes in.
-If you’re looking for the meaning of life, well, you won’t find it here.

 The Guy Who Writes